populationgenomics/team-docs/cgp-utils_config.md

 4. The env. variable `CPG_CONFIG_PATH` is set to this new TOML location
 5. Within the driver image `get_config()` can be called safely with no further manual config setting

 If batch jobs are run in containers, passing the environment variable to those containers will allow the same configuration file to be used throughout the Hail Batch.
-The `cpg-utils.hail_batch.copy_common_env` [method](https://github.com/populationgenomics/cpg-utils/blob/main/cpg_utils/hail_batch.py#L54) facilitates this environment duplication.
+The `cpg-utils.hail_batch.copy_common_env` [method](https://github.com/populationgenomics/cpg-utils/blob/main/cpg_utils/hail_batch.py#L54) facilitates this environment duplication, and [container authentication](https://github.com/populationgenomics/cpg-utils/blob/main/cpg_utils/hail_batch.py#L427-L454) is required to make the file path in GCP accessible.